 An instance is a logical entity used in Tablestore to manage tables.
 Each instance is equivalent to a database.
 Tablestore implements application access control and resource measurement at the instance level.
 After Tablestore is activated, you can create an instance in the Tablestore console and then create and manage tables within this instance.

-Table Store allows one Alibaba Cloud account to create up to 10 instances, and up to 64 tables can be created within each instance.
-If more instances or tables are needed, open a ticket.
+Tablestore allows you to create up to 10 instances in each Alibaba Cloud account and up to 64 tables within each instance.
+If you want to raise this quota, submit a ticket.

-The name of each instance is unique within each region.
-You can create instances of the same names across different service regions.
-Naming rule for each instance must:
+The name of an instance must be unique within a region.
+The name can be the same across different regions.
+The naming conventions:

 |Region||High-performance instance||Capacity instance|

 |Malaysia (Kuala Lumpur)||Supported||Supported|

 |US (Silicon Valley)||Supported||Not supported|